-- A. An approved list of financial institutions shall be established for each type of investment based on applicable law, bond resolutions and upon the qualifications of investment bankers, brokers, agents, dealers and other investment advisors and agents which transact business with LGAC.
+- C. An approved list of financial institutions shall be established for each type of investment based on applicable law, bond resolutions and upon the qualifications of investment bankers, brokers, agents, dealers and other investment advisors and agents which transact business with LGAC.
 In addition a list shall also be maintained of approved security broker/dealers selected by creditworthiness.
-All financial institutions and broker/dealers who desire to become qualified for investment transactions must supply the following as appropriate: - 1.
-Audited financial statements; - 2.
-Proof of National Association of Securities Dealers (NASD) certification; - 3.
-Proof of state registration; - 4.
-Completed broker/dealer questionnaire (Exhibit C) - B. To ensure safety of principal, the Comptroller has established criteria, consistent with the Bond Resolutions, applicable law, and Part 201.3, for qualifying investment bankers, brokers, agents, and dealers ("Authorized Investment Bankers and Brokers") with whom LGAC may transact investments.
+All financial institutions and broker/dealers who desire to become qualified for investment transactions must supply the following as appropriate: - 5.
+Audited financial statements; - 6.
+Proof of Financial Industry Regulatory Authority (FINRA) certification; - 7.
+Proof of state registration; - 8.
+Completed broker/dealer questionnaire (Exhibit C) - D. To ensure safety of principal, the Comptroller has established criteria, consistent with the Bond Resolutions, applicable law, and Part 201.3, for qualifying investment bankers, brokers, agents, and dealers ("Authorized Investment Bankers and Brokers") with whom LGAC may transact investments.
 These criteria are: